veit/python-basics-tutorial/docs/control-flows/exceptions.rst

 * If :class:`MyError` inherits from :class:`Exception`, what is the difference between ``except Exception as e`` and ``except MyError as e``?

-  The first catches every exception that inherits from :class:`Exception`, while the second only catches :class:`MyError` exceptions.

 * Write a simple program that receives a number and then uses the :func:`assert` statement to throw an :class:`python3:Exception` if the number is ``0``.